zellwk/zellwk.com/src/posts/2018-12-19-check-empty-input-js.md

 <p data-height="476" data-theme-id="7929" data-slug-hash="EObQpr" data-default-tab="result" data-user="zellwk" data-pen-title="Empty validation with JavaScript" class="codepen">See the Pen <a href="https://codepen.io/zellwk/pen/EObQpr/">Empty validation with JavaScript</a> by Zell Liew (<a href="https://codepen.io/zellwk">@zellwk</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+[1]:	/blog/check-empty-input-css "Checking if an input is empty with CSS"